top of page

 Chicago

-Jazz style developed in the 1920s in Chicago featured by clarity and focused on the soloist.
-Storyville district in New Orleans was closed down by the police and musicians moved to Chicago.
+1920s jazz style developed in Chicago, characterized by a 4/4 rhythm and a shift toward individual solos, with the saxophone as the main soloist.
+It emerged when the Storyville district in New Orleans was closed down and musicians moved north to Chicago.

 E.g. Bix Beiderbecke, Bud Freeman.